Michael R. Long Sells 2,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of Usio stock in a transaction dated Friday, October 1st.
-The stock was sold at an average price of $5.90, for a total value of $11,800.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of Usio stock in a transaction dated Wednesday, October 6th.
+The shares were sold at an average price of $5.91, for a total value of $11,820.00.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

 Michael R. Long also recently made the following trade(s):